Skip to content

 • Choose the proper height ladder

-Loading and Unloading
+Loading and unloading

-If you are unloading or loading a piece of heavy equipment, make sure you are wearing proper PPE.
-That may include a hard hat, safety vest, or more.
 Keep a safe distance between you, the load, and where the load is going.
-Pay close attention that the individual who is driving the equipment can always see you.
+Pay close attention to you surroundings and make sure that the individual who is driving the equipment can always see you.

 Find and schedule topics faster

 Raken's toolbox talk app makes it easy to choose from a pre-loaded library (or upload your own), then schedule and assign topics for any project.
-We'd love to show you how in a demo, and get you started on a free trial.
+We'd love to show you how in a demo and get you started on a free trial.

 Download a PDF of this toolbox talk